 ICE’s enforcement practices also impose heavy social costs, tearing American families apart and undermining community trust in law enforcement.

-Open the menus below to learn more about your rights when facing an ICE detainer in Maine.
+Open the yellow menus below to learn more about your rights when facing an ICE detainer in Maine.

 What is an ICE detainer?